First Time Home Buyer? (Part 1)

-Finally a program to know that might be in your favor!
+Finally, a program to know that might be in your favor!
 The First Time Home Buyer Loan or FHA loan allows you to put 3.5% down instead of the usual 20% to buy a home.
-We advocate you put 20% down however, this is still an option you should be aware of when buying a home.
+We advocate you put 20% down; however, this is still an option you should be aware of when purchasing a home.
 Here are the qualifications:

 580 credit score minimum